-In 2020, the Company issued 45,000 warrants to purchase shares of our common stock to certain members of BFG in exchange for a right of first refusal to acquire, and an option to purchase, any and all membership interests in BFG until January 1, 2028.
-Such warrants were issued at an exercise price of \$40.00 per share and are not subject to vesting provisions.
+In 2020, the Company issued 270,000 warrants to purchase shares of our common stock to certain members of BFG in exchange for a right of first refusal to acquire, and an option to purchase, any and all membership interests in BFG until January 1, 2028.
+Such warrants were issued at an exercise price of \$6.67 per share and are not subject to vesting provisions.
 Unless otherwise exercised, the warrants issued by the Company will expire on March 31, 2028.
-As of June 21, 2021, BFG members beneficially owned an aggregate of 559,528 shares (including these warrants), or approximately 37.1% of our issued and outstanding common stock, as calculated in accordance with the SEC's beneficial ownership rules as discussed under "Principal Shareholders" below.
+As of July 27, 2021, BFG members (including Paul Brown, a selling shareholder) beneficially owned an aggregate of 3,357,168 shares (including these warrants), or approximately 37.1% of our issued and outstanding common stock, as calculated in accordance with the SEC's beneficial ownership rules as discussed under "Principal Shareholders" below.
 See "Business-Relationship with Business Funding Group" below.
 Later in 2020, the Bank's diversification strategy was tested and, to date, proved resilient to the effects of the Covid-19 pandemic.
 Ms. Dawn Cannon also joined the Bank's management team as Executive Vice President and Chief Operating Officer to lead and expand our operational capabilities, including the growth of our POS lending programs as part of our long-term strategic plan.

-As of June 21, 2021, our directors and executive officers beneficially owned an aggregate of 522,246 shares, or approximately 34.1%, of our issued and outstanding common stock.
+As of July 27, 2021, our directors and executive officers beneficially owned an aggregate of 3,048,654 shares, or approximately 33.2%, of our issued and outstanding common stock.
 One of our directors is also a BFG owner whose ownership interest is further disclosed in "Risk Factors-Risks Related to this Offering and an Investment in Our Common Stock-Our executive management, board of directors, and BFG owners have significant control over our business" below.